 1. Soak cashew pieces in water for four hours.
 If you are going to be out and about, and may not get back to them within four hours, place them in the refrigerator.
 I have left mine overnight in the refrigerator.
 They will be fine.
 I use a quart size Ball jar with a lid.
 Soaking cashews gives them a creamy texture.
 If they are not soaked the texture will be waxy.
 Always soak them.
 They will turn a bit grayish in color, and that’s okay.

-2. After they have soaked, rinse them well.
+2. After they have soaked, rinse them well in a strainer basket.

 3. Put them in a high speed blender.
-I use a Vitamix.
+I use Vitamix.

 4. Add all of the ingredients.
 You will need the tamper to push the ingredients down as they blend.
 At this time, begin to add water in 1 tablespoon increments.